Policies and Procedures

 - Items whose loan policies do not allow renewal, such as reserve readings, 14-day checkouts (software, CDs, DVDs/Blu-ray, equipment, etc.), and material checked out by special permission.

 After five online renewals, borrowers must bring the material back to the library to renew.
-Faculty and staff have two years to renew overdue MSU material (excluding above exceptions) before they will be billed for replacement of the material, and their library privileges will be suspended.
+Faculty and staff have 6 months to renew overdue MSU material (excluding above exceptions) before they will be billed for replacement of the material, and their library privileges will be suspended.

 Fines and bills are the responsibility of the borrower regardless of being away from campus for breaks between semesters, vacations, exams, illness, car trouble, sabbatical leaves, unread MSU e-mail, late or never-received reminder notices, etc. Fine amounts are not calculated until after material is returned.